raphaelmansuy/digital_palace/02-til/mlfow/README.md

 import sagemaker

 model = mlflow.sagemaker.deploy(app_name="model", model_uri="runs:/...")
 predictor = sagemaker.RealTimePredictor(endpoint=model.endpoint_name)
 ```

 SageMaker handles provisioning servers, scaling, load balancing, A/B testing, and more.

-## Conclusion
+## Recap

-In this guide, we covered how to use MLflow Tracking, Projects, Models, and the Model Registry to manage experiments, package reproducible runs, save and deploy models, and centralize model lineage and lifecycle management.
+In this comprehensive guide, we covered how to use MLflow Tracking, Projects, Models, and the Model Registry to manage experiments, package reproducible runs, save and deploy models, and centralize model lineage and lifecycle management.

 MLflow provides a powerful, flexible toolkit for the end-to-end machine learning lifecycle, from initial prototyping to full production deployment.
 Its modular components let you incorporate MLflow into your existing workflows.